okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-web-authn/main/java/enrollmentintegrationsteps.md

 Forward the signature to Okta for validation.
 Specifically, perform the following steps:

-1. First, send the converted signature data to the Okta SDK.
-The sample app sends the data through an HTTP Post request from the client browser to the server.
+1. First, send the converted signature to your app using an HTTP Post request from the client browser to the server.

     ```javascript
     fetch("/enroll-webauthn", options)